nitinkohli/fixed_point_privacy/README.md

 This creates a virtual environment (usually .venv/) with the exact versions of all packages pinned in uv.lock.

-3. Start Jupyter Lab
-`uv run jupyter lab`

-4. Select the correct kernel in Jupyter

-The first time only, register a Jupyter kernel for this project:
+3. The first time only, register a Jupyter kernel for this project:

 `uv run python -m ipykernel install --user --name fixed_point_privacy`

-Then in Jupyter Lab:

-open a notebook
+4. Start Jupyter Lab  `uv run jupyter lab`

-go to Kernel → Change Kernel
+5. In Jupyter Lab, open a notebook.
+Go to Kernel → Change Kernel and choose fixed_point_privacy.

-choose fixed_point_privacy

 After the kernel is selected, notebooks will run in the same environment that uv sync created.